Techniques 20 min read

 input[name="csrf"] /* the hidden token field */

-Pseudo-classes: selecting by position and state
+Pseudo-classes: position and structure

 Positional